The 13th Floor Elevators are the best kept secret in the history of 1960’s rock music.

 My first encounter with The Elevators happened on a primitive version of streaming radio.
 This station also introduced me to The Who, Eric Burdon, The Stooges, Black Sabbath, King Crimson, and many other acts that I soon became obsessed with.
 It wasn’t “classic rock” to me back then.
 It was just this new, incredible music.

-As with all the other bands that I fell in love with around this time, I heard one good song and proceeded to immediately order every album in the band’s catalog.
+As with many other bands that I fell in love with around this time, I heard one good song and proceeded to immediately order a couple of albums from their catalog.
 When I heard the Elevators, I ordered their two legendary albums, The Psychedelic Sounds of the 13th Floor Elevators, and Easter Everywhere.

 As “Roller Coaster” began playing, I listened to the lyrics closely.
 At this point, I began to slowly piece everything together.